ChainSafe/lodestar/CONTRIBUTING.md

     - Functions and variables should be [`camelCase`](https://en.wikipedia.org/wiki/Camel_case), classes should be [`PascalCase`](http://wiki.c2.com/?PascalCase), constants should be `UPPERCASE_WITH_UNDERSCORES`.
     - Use `"` instead of `'`
     - All functions should have types declared for all parameters and return value
-    - All interfaces should be prefixed with a `I`
-      - e.g.: `IMyInterface`
     - You shouldn't be using TypeScript's `any`
     - Private class properties should not be prefixed with a `_`
       - e.g.: `private dirty;`, not `private _dirty;`